generalized-intelligence/Tegu/README.md

 pip3 install -r requirements.txt
 ```

-5. For the usage of Tegu Core API, see `Example` Folder.
+5. For the usage of Tegu-core API, see `Example` Folder.

 For Image Recognition and Video Classification, we have developed a set of tools to process and clean up the datasets.
 You may use [Tegu Image Annotation](http://www.giai.tech) and [Tegu Video Annotation](http://www.giai.tech) to process your dataset.

 ## File Structure

 * Network/: Neural Networks, called by scripts in GUI/
-* Example/: Samples for how to use Tegu Core.
+* Example/: Samples for how to use Tegu-core.
 * Util/: Utility used in the project

 ## Existing Features